 Why?
-One cause is that customers who have a strong emotional connection with a brand have 25% to 100% more value, according to research published in the Harvard Business Review.
+One cause is that customers who have a solid emotional connection with a brand have 25% to 100% more value, according to research published in the Harvard Business Review.
 So, prioritising positive emotional connections delivers financial rewards.

 3. Prioritise Community and Human Connection

 Well before COVID19 hit, we were already facing an isolation dilemma.
-In my book The Retail Experiment, I devote a chapter towards the trend of isolation in society and how it impacts not only our stores but also our shopping and buying choices.
+In my book The Retail Experiment, I devote a chapter to the trend of isolation in society and how it impacts not only our stores but also our shopping and buying choices.

 Balance Easier with Connection

-So when delivering experiences to make our customers lives easier (think apps for colour matching foundation, augmented reality, etc.) its great to leverage technology as a tool for delivery.
+So when delivering experiences to make our customers’ lives easier (think apps for colour matching foundation, augmented reality, etc.) it’s great to leverage technology as a tool for delivery.
 However, ensure you’re using it as a tool and not expecting it to be a connected or emotional experience.
 People today, even more so since COVID19 are craving connection with other people and communities.